+2019 US\$ 2018 US\$

-2018 US\$ 2017 US\$ Provision of services Product technology development services provided Cadenza Innovation Inc(1) 1,990,282 1,501,800 Legal services provided by Sal & Caldeira Advogados, Lda (2) 125,950 384,045 Consultancy services provided by Proman Consulting Engineers Pty Ltd (3) - 26,866 2,116,232 1,912,711
+Provision of services

+Product technology development services provided Cadenza Innovation Inc (1) 301,119 1,990,282

+Legal services provided by Sal & Caldeira Advogados, Lda (2) 195,343 125,950

+496,462 2,116,232

-C Lampe-Onnerud who is a Non-Executive Director of the Company is also Founder and Chief Executive Officer of Cadenza Innovation Inc. During the year, the Company had an exclusive research and development agreement with Cadenza Innovation Inc. to fuel advancements in graphite anode technology for use in Lithium-ion-based energy storage and support the BAM processing plant in Louisiana.
-C Lampe-Onnerud ceased as a Non-Executive Director effective 25 March 2019.
+(1) C Lampe-Onnerud who is a Non-Executive Director of the Company is also Founder and Chief Executive Officer of Cadenza Innovation Inc. During the year, the Company had an exclusive research and development agreement with Cadenza Innovation Inc. to fuel advancements in graphite anode technology for use in Lithium-ion based energy storage and support the BAM processing plant in Louisiana.
+C Lampe-Onnerud ceased as a Non-Executive Director effective 24 March 2019.
+The contract with Cadenza has continue subsequent to C Lampe-Onnerud's resignation.

-2) Represents legal services provided to the Company by Sal & Caldeira Advogados, Ltd in Mozambique.
+(2) Represents legal services provided to the Company by Sal & Caldeira Advogados, Ltd in Mozambique.
 J Caldeira is a Non-Executive Director of the Company and is a Senior Partner at Sal & Caldeira Advogados, Lda.